 Role of Clinical Psychologist:

 A Psychologist would first take a detailed history of the child i.e. his/her cognitive development, behavior, social functioning and family history.
-After the detailed history is taken, various psychological tests specifically designed for autistic children would be conducted to evaluate their problems and to confirm the diagnosis.
-Then, together with the family member and the client, they formulate a program of treatment according to the client’s needs and then, the client’s progress on a regular basis is ensured so that their needs are met by the course of action, and adjustment is done if necessary.
+After the detailed history is taken, various psychological tests specifically designed for children with Autism would be conducted to evaluate their problems and to confirm the diagnosis.
+Then, together with the family member and the child, they formulate a program of treatment according to the child’s needs and then, the child’s progress on a regular basis is ensured so that their needs are met by the course of action, and adjustment is done if necessary.

 Tools that are used: